-To access certain online services, you may have been assigned a unique user ID and password that is for your use only.
+To access certain online services, you may have been assigned a unique user ID and password for your use only.
 Your user ID and password are designed to protect you by confirming your identity to our computer network systems.
-As an additional layer of protection, BB&T utilizes other tools to properly authenticate you to BB&T Online®.
-To prevent unauthorized access to your accounts, it is very important to keep your user ID and password confidential.
+As an additional layer of protection, BB&T uses other tools to properly authenticate you to BB&T online banking.
+To prevent unauthorized access to your accounts, it's very important to keep your user ID and password confidential.

 Here are some steps you can take to protect the confidentiality of your user ID and password:

 - Use a unique password for each online account or application.

 - Never post your password on your computer monitor, the bottom of your keyboard, under your mouse pad or any other place near your computer system.